dr-richard-barker/Space_Biology_Education.io/README.md

 You can push your edited version of the "Google Colab" notebook into this repo to save and share your results with collaborators around the world.

 ---
-**Example questions that can be asked of the meta-data and mulit-omics integration**
+**Example questions that can be asked of the meta-data and multi-omics integration**

 **Metadata summary**